-4.3 Is there a mechanism in your civil justice system whereby a defendant can pass on liability by bringing an action against a third party?
+4.3 Is there a mechanism in your civil justice system whereby a defendant can pass on or share liability by bringing an action against a third party?

-A party who wishes to claim rescission, damages or a similar claim from a third party may institute proceedings against the third party for joint adjudication with the main claim.
+A party who wishes to claim rescission, damages or joint responsibility in a similar claim from a third party may institute proceedings against the third party for joint adjudication with the main claim.